tanjeffreyz/planit/README.md

 <a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets">GitHub secrets</a>:
 one for your **username** and one for your **password**.
 A new secret can be created by clicking
 <a href="#"><img src="docs/new_repo_secret.png" height="20px" /></a>.
-<b>For the secret's "Name" field, you must only use the values listed below.
+<b>For each secret's "Name" field, you must only use the values listed below.
 In the "Secret" field, enter either your username or password depending on the value you chose for the "Name" field.</b>

 <table align="center">